TheThingsIndustries/generic-node-docs/doc/content/getting-started/platform-guide/_index.md

 1. {{% gn %}} supported hardware
 2. {{% gn %}} supported software

-For example, if you are planning to use the {{% gnse %}}, you need:
+For example, if you are planning to use the {{% gnse %}}, you would need:

 1. {{% gnse %}} board
 2. {{% gnse %}} application